 Physical damage does not always announce itself immediately.
 A port that gets slightly bent from a rough cable insertion, a charging contact that corrodes slowly from skin oils, a screen that develops pressure damage from being stored face-down in a bag — these failures build gradually until they become a real problem.

-Device maintenance tips in this category are simple, low-cost, and easy to work into any routine.
+The care routines below are simple, low-cost, and easy to work into any schedule.

 How to Clean Electronics Without Causing Damage